wittfabian/djangae/docs/db_backend.md

 see this file appear in your project root.
 From that point on, any entities that are saved will have the additional property added.
 If a new entry appears in djangaeidx.yaml, you will need to resave all of your entities of that kind so that they will be returned by query lookups.

+### contains and icontains Filters

+When you use `__contains` or `__icontains` all subsequent entity saves will generate an additional descendent entity-per-instance-field to store indexing data for that field.
+This approach will add an additional `Put()` for each save() and an additional `Query()` for each `__contains` look up.

+Previously, Djangae used to store this index data on the entity itself which caused a number of problems:

+1. The index data had more permutations than were necessary.
+This was each set of possible characters had to be stored in a List property so that the lookup could use an equality query.
+Djangae couldn't rely on an inequality (which would allow storing fewer permutations) because that would greatly restrict the queries that a user could perform.
+2. The large number of permutations caused the entities to bloat with additional properties and it wasn't possible to filter them out when querying which means every query (whether using `contains` or not) would transfer a large amount of data over the RPC, slowing down every single query on an instance which had contains data indexed.
+3. The implementation was flawed.
+It was originally thought that list properties were limited to 500 entries, this may have been true at some point in datastore history but it's certainly not true now.
+Because of this incorrect assumption, indexed data was split across properties which made the code very confusing

+For now, the legacy behaviour is available by setting `DJANGAE_USE_LEGACY_CONTAINS_LOGIC = True` in your settings file.
+This setting will be removed so it's recommended that upon upgrading to Djangae 0.9.10 you resave all of your entities (that use `contains`) instead.

+Resaving will not remove old indexed properties, we hope to provide a migration file in future that will do that for you.

 ### Distributing djangaeidx.yaml

 If you are writing a portable app, and your app makes queries which require special indexes, you can ship a custom djangaeidx.yaml in the root of